 - if any subscriptions and memberships are in place; and

-This Step is focused on getting a good overview of the government departments, companies and organisations the deceased had dealings with.
+You should get a good overview of the government departments, companies and organisations the deceased had dealings with.
 The formal processes for each dealing is explained in the later Steps.

 If you were able to locate the Will as outlined in Step 4 – Locate the Will & Insurance Information, other important documents may also be stored in a similar spot.